OjasTalgaonkar/FrameSnap/README.md

 1)Go Back-> This function takes you back to the Categories display

 2)Remove Image-> This function removes the current image from your category

+3)Set Cover-> Sets the category cover to the current image.

+Note: The cover usually changes automatically upon adding new images, but once a cover is set manually, the cover wont change automatically again.

 </details>